His Friends Rest Here

 Categories. • Cemeteries & Burial Sites • War, US Civil •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on October 8, 2019.
 This page originally submitted on August 26, 2012, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 451 times since then.
+This page has been viewed 484 times since then and 4 times this year.
 Photos: 1, 2. submitted on August 26, 2012, by Bill Pfingsten of Bel Air, Maryland.